-In the 2012 financial year, the Supervisory Board held seven regular meetings including a meeting for the purposes of an efficiency assessment that excluded the Executive Board.
+In the 2014 financial year, the Supervisory Board held seven regular meetings including a meeting for the purposes of an efficiency assessment that excluded the Executive Board.
 The Chairman of the Supervisory Board or, in case of his absence, the Deputy Chairman, convenes meetings in written form with a 14 day notification period.
-In urgent cases, the Chairman of the Supervisory Board can shorten the notification period appropriately and convene the meeting via verbal notification or via telephone, fax or e-mail.
+In urgent cases, the Chairman of the Supervisory Board can shorten the notification period appropriately and convene the meeting via verbal notification or via telephone, in writing, fax or e-mail.
 The agenda and proposals for resolutions must be included with the invitations.

 Pursuant to the standing rules of the Supervisory Board, all meetings should be held in person.
 But meetings can also be held as video conferences or conference calls, or individual Supervisory Board members can take part in the meeting via phone or video.
-It is also possible to pass resolutions using votes in written form or made via telephone or electronic forms of communication as long as this follows the Chairman's directive and there are no objections raised by other members of the Supervisory Board during a reasonable period of time set by the Chairman of the Supervisory Board must keep a record of and sign all resolutions made in a written or other form.
+It is also possible to pass resolutions using votes in written form or by using modern (including electronic) forms of communication as long as this follows the Chairman's directive and there are no objections raised by other members of the Supervisory Board during a reasonable period of time set by the Chairman of the Supervisory

+Board.
+The Chairman of the Supervisory Board must keep a record of and sign all resolutions made in a written or other form.